Central limit theorems for $U$-statistics of Poisson point processes: Malliavin calculus and Wiener--It o chaos expansions for -statistics

-\begin{example} To motivate the definition of an absolutely convergent U-statistic, we give an example of a U-statistic that is in $L^2(\P)$ but not absolutely convergent.
-Similiar as in the previous examples, we set
+\begin{example*} To motivate the definition of an absolutely convergent $U$-statistic, we give an example of a $U$-statistic that is in $L^2(\P)$ but not absolutely convergent.
+Similarly to the previous examples, we set

 and